calliecameron/term-cmd/README.md

 Installation
 ------------

+Install the `term-cmd` package from MELPA.

+Or for a manual install:

 1. Add this directory to your Emacs load path
-2. Add this directory to your PATH
+2. Add this directory to your PATH (for `emacs-term-cmd` script; optional)
 3. `(require 'term-cmd)`